lkcozy/code-notes/notes/communication/writing/writing_general.md

 - It maybe more or less case by case
 - It would be `impractical` to do sth due to the cost and time `implications`
 - I'll also share this with the rest of the team to take to heart for future improvements.
+- It seems there is no urgency to do anything quickly or `in a cost effective manner`.